cbourke/ComputerScienceI/notes/1238-Fall2023/155E/02-basics.md

   * `%f` is for floating point numbers, fractional numbers, 3.14159, 10.0, 2.5
   * `%c` is for **single** characters
 * `scanf` is used for input
-  * FOr now: all the placeholders are the same, *except*...
+  * For now: all the placeholders are the same, *except*...
   * For floats (fractional numbers), you use `%lf`
   * For now: the `&` is just "magic"